Balsam Fir Needle

 Unsprayed (organically grown but not certified)

-, chest congestion, sinusitis
+, chest congestion, sinus issues

 .
 It is believed to have anti-inflammatory properties and can be used to alleviate pain